Skip to main content

 2025 Federal Tax Brackets and Rates

-The 2025 federal income tax has seven brackets, ranging from 10% to 37%.
-The bracket thresholds are adjusted annually for inflation.
-Here are the complete brackets for all filing statuses, plus standard deductions and examples.
+The 2025 federal income tax has seven marginal brackets, ranging from 10% to 37%.
+Bracket thresholds are inflation-indexed each year by the IRS through Revenue Procedure.
+Below are the complete brackets for all four filing statuses, the federal standard deduction, a worked example, and notes on how the marginal system actually plays out for a typical filer.

 RateTaxable Income Range